gkilleen33/atai-replication/README.md

 3.)
 Under "INSERT_PATH_TO_PARENT_FOLDER" in main.do, enter the path to this repository.
 4.)
 Create folders called "tables" and "figures" in the parent folder containing this README.
 5.)
 Execute main.do, and all tables and figures should replicate.

+For details about data cleaning or inputs, see the public project materials available [here](https://github.com/precision-agriculture-for-development/soil-fertility-data)